Rad-tech-spec/Fragments-Microservice/README.md

 ## Starting and Debugging tools

+### Using CMD or Ubunto(WSL)

-1. Makes sure there is no errors in a JavaScript code.
+- Makes sure there is no errors in a JavaScript code.

   > `npm run lint`

-2. Starts the server in port localhost:8080.
+- Starts the server in port **localhost:8080**.

   > `node src/server.js`

-3. Used to execute the defined file without typing its execution command.
+- Used to execute the defined file without typing its execution command.

   > `npm start`

-4. Used to run the dev script defined in the project package.json file.
+- Used to run the dev script defined in the project package.json file.

   > `npm run dev`

-5. Used to run the debugging script defined in the project launch.js file for a better debugging run the VS code debug tool at the same time.
+- Used to run the debugging script defined in the project launch.js file for a better debugging run the VS code debug tool at the same time.

   > `npm run debug`

+- Curl is another tool to run the localhost in WSL, -s silences the usual output to CURL and jq piped pretty-prints the JSON output.

+  > `curl -s localhost:8080 | jq`